Saint Mary's College High School

-Saint Mary's College High School is a coeducational Catholic school located in Berkeley, California, United States.
+Saint Mary's College High School is a coeducational Lasallian Catholic school located in Albany, California, United States.
 It came into being as part of Saint Mary's College of California, founded in 1863 by the Catholic Church, and put under the auspices of the Institute of the Brothers of the Christian Schools in 1868.

 History

 In 1853, Joseph Sadoc Alemany was named Archbishop of San Francisco and immediately began to work to strengthen the fledgling system of Catholic education that existed at the time.
 Among his goals was the establishment of an educational institution for young men with an eye to fostering a home-grown clergy he felt was necessary for the survival of the Church in California.
 On July 9, 1863, Alemany dedicated the new Saint Mary's College at the end of Old Mission Road in San Francisco near the Mission Dolores.

 Early years (1868-1927)

 The school was established in 1863 to provide a grammar school, high school, and college, for young men.
 It struggled in its first few years and nearly closed in 1868, when the school's management was taken over by eight Christian Brothers, led by Brother Justin McMahon.
 The Brothers faced formidable difficulties, including financial problems, poor teaching conditions, low enrollment, an earthquake, and an outbreak of smallpox.
 However, their efforts proved successful.
 Enrollment increased from 30 to 240 by 1875, and it soon became California's largest educational institution.
 The grammar school was relocated to the St. Joseph's Academy in Oakland in 1970.

 Most students boarded at the college, given its four-mile (6 km) distance from the heart of the city.
 Board and tuition cost $250 per year; day students paid $60.
 In 1870, to allow for expansion of the high school and college departments, the Brothers relocated the grammar school from Mission Road to their new St. Joseph's Academy in Oakland.

-The San Francisco campus for both the college and high school departments was replaced in 1889 with a new building called "The Brickpile".
+The San Francisco campus for both the college and high school departments was replaced in 1889 with a new building called "The Brickpile."
 There were severe fires in 1894 and 1918, which lead to reconstruction.
 By 1900, tuition and board was $400/year.

 In 1927 the high school moved to its current location in Peralta Park and was renamed to Saint Mary's College High School.
 When school began in August 1927, newly constructed 51000 sqft De La Salle Hall housed classrooms, dorm rooms, a chapel, offices, and the school cafeteria, and could accommodate 500 students, including 250 boarders.